Lily, Wisconsin

 Lily is an unincorporated community in Langlade County, Wisconsin, United States, located within the town of Langlade.
-Lily is at the intersection of Wisconsin State Highway 52 and Wisconsin State Highway 55.
+Lily is at the intersection of state highways 52 and 55.

 The Town of Langlade Town Hall, and the Town of Langlade Fire & Rescue Department are located in Lily.

 The Wisconsin Central Ltd Railroad (formerly Soo Line) operated a rail line through Lily until 2001, when the tracks were removed.
 The railroad grade is now the Wolf River State Trail.

 Lily is also a junction for many area snowmobile and ATV trails.
 The Lily Sno-Birds Clubhouse is located on Turtle Lake Road, and there is also a small racetrack located there where snowmobiles and ATVs have raced in the past.
 The track is currently dormant.
 The town of Lily established a post office in 1882 until it was discontinued in 1891.